kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 # Bootstrapping the Kubernetes Control Plane

-In this lab you will bootstrap the Kubernetes control plane across three compute instances and configure it for high availability.
-You will also create an external load balancer that exposes the Kubernetes API Servers to remote clients.
+In this chapter, you will bootstrap the Kubernetes control plane across three virtual machines and configure it for high availability.
+You will also create an load balancer that exposes the Kubernetes API Servers to remote clients.
 The following components will be installed on each node: Kubernetes API Server, Scheduler, and Controller Manager.

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `controller-1`, `controller-2`, and `controller-3`.
-Login to each controller instance:
+The commands in this lab must be run on each controller node: `controller-1`, `controller-2`, and `controller-3`.
+Login to each controller node:

 ```
-$ ssh -i ~/.ssh/id_rsa-k8s.pub 10.240.0.11
+$ ssh -i ~/.ssh/id_rsa-k8s 10.240.0.11
 ```

 ### Running commands in parallel with tmux